tann9949/connext-galxe-bot/README.md

 To make the data available in real-time, we utilized CloudWatch Event to trigger the Lambda function every 5 minutes.
 The Lambda function will process the event and store it as a queue in AWS Simple Queue Service (SQS).
 Then, another Lambda function will be triggered to fetch the data from the queue and store it in AWS Relational Database Service (RDS) as a MySQL database.
 Note that we have 2 separate Lambda functions that will read from the queue to capture two types of events.

 The first Lambda function will capture any `addSwapLiquidity` or `removeSwapLiquidity` transcation.
 In other word, the first lambda function will keep tracking of any mint/burn event of the Connext LP.
 The second Lambda function will capture all `Transfer` event.
 In other word, the second lambda function will keep tracking of any transfer of the Connext LP.

+The EC2 instance will be used to compute time-weighted average (aka. score) of each user.
+The score will be calculated every 15 minutes, and stored in local computer.
+At the same time, this instance will run a telegram bot script that will listen to any command from the user.
+The user can use the telegram bot to query their score.

 Both events will be stored in the same SQL database in the RDS.
 The schema of the database is as follow: